1867 Atlantic hurricane season: Hurricane Two

 The bark St. Ursula observed a hurricane about 375 mi (600 km) east-northeast of Dominica on July 28.
 Tracking generally northwestward, the storm changed little in intensity until located to the north of Grand Turk.
-From there, it proceeded northwestward, and intensified to near Category 1 hurricane status.
-As it moved to the southwest of Wilmington, North Carolina, the storm attained its peak intensity of 105 mph (165 km/h) and a minimum barometric pressure of 969 mbar, based on observations from a ship located about 140 mi east of Norfolk, Virginia.
+From there, it proceeded northwestward, and intensified to near Category 2 hurricane status.
+As it moved to the southwest of Wilmington, North Carolina on August 1, the storm attained its peak intensity of 105 mph (165 km/h) and a minimum barometric pressure of 969 mbar, based on observations from a ship located about 140 mi east of Norfolk, Virginia.
 Shortly thereafter, the cyclone commenced re-curving to the northeast and began a weakening trend, falling to Category 1 strength by early on August 2.
-Further weakening occurred while the hurricane was located to the west of Sable Island.
+Further weakening occurred while the hurricane was located to east of Sable Island.
 The storm was last reported to the south of Cape Race on the island of Newfoundland on August 3.

 Chenoweth argued that the system crossed the northern Lesser Antilles, far eastern Massachusetts, and Atlantic Canada.
 He also added a tropical storm stage prior to 06:00 UTC on July 30, another stint as a tropical storm starting at 12:00 UTC on August 3, and an extratropical transition at 06:00 UTC on August 4.
 On Nantucket, the island reported gale-force winds from the southeast, torrential rainfall, and waves washing over 8 to 10 ft hills.
 The winds damaged crops, especially corn and garden vegetables, while toppling large trees, chimneys, and fences.
-Waves displaced "millions of loads of sand" into Hummock Pond, while also cutting a 100 ft channel from the pond into the ocean.
+Waves displaced "millions of loads of sand" into Hummock Pond, according to Nantucket's Mirror newspaper, while also cutting a 100 ft channel from the pond into the ocean.
 Two deaths occurred offshore the East Coast of the United States after a brig sank.
 In Atlantic Canada, 11 people from Marblehead, Massachusetts, died after being "lost in a gale" near Sable Island, according to the town records.